seiphr/CuriousName/index.md

 * * *

-_If you use your phone to check if your number is prime, please remember turn it off during the show!_
+_Please remember turn your phone off during the show!_

-_*Subject to availability.
-Your name will be processed locally on your device and not shared on stored anywhere._
+_Your name will be processed locally on your device and not shared on stored anywhere._

+_*Subject to availability._